GSA/digitalgov.gov/content/authors/gsa-office-customer-experience/_index.md

 email: customerexperience@gsa.gov

 # Bio — keep it under 50 words
 bio: "Our mission is to improve the end-to-end experience of GSA customers by aligning operations to customer needs.
-We do this by working across GSA to achieve major goals based on customer data, collaborating with teams to better understand agency customers’ needs and ensuring consistent customer experiences enterprise-wide, developing and strengthening our agency’s customer experience abilities and processes, and prototyping future products and processes to gather the user feedback we need to evaluate and refine big ideas.
+We do this by working across GSA to achieve major goals based on customer data, collaborating with teams to better understand agency customers’ needs and ensuring consistent customer experiences enterprise-wide, developing and strengthening our agency’s customer experience abilities and processes, and prototyping future products and processes to gather the user feedback we need to evaluate and refine big ideas."
-"

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: https://www.gsa.gov/about-us/organization/office-of-customer-experience